bitcoin-computer/multicoinjs-client/README.md

-# Bitcoin Regtest Client
+# Bitcoin Multicoin Client

-A library for managing regtest server.
-(Good for integration tests)
+A library for managing integration test on multicoinjs regtest server

+This repo is a clone from the original [regtest-client](https://github.com/bitcoinjs/regtest-client.git) repository, with the addition of support other UTXOs based blockchains.
+Currently supports Bitcoin and Litecoin.

 ## You must specify a server

-Default URL is `http://127.0.0.1:8080/1`, and the recommended way to set up a server is to run a docker container locally.
+Default URL is `http://127.0.0.1:5001/1`, and the recommended way to set up a server is to run a docker container locally.

 You can override the URL with `APIURL` environment variable or by using the